chicks-net/www-chicks-net/content/posts/2024-09-29-Using-just-to-speed-development.md

 +++
-title = 'Using Just to Speed Development' date = 2024-09-29T15:39:41-07:00 draft = false
+title = 'Using just to speed development' date = 2024-09-29T15:39:41-07:00 draft = false
 description = 'Just is a make-like tool and this video is an introduction.'